Erd\H{o}s-Rado Classes: Preliminaries

 \begin{example}[Trees of height $\omega$] $\cK^{\omega-tr}$ are the trees of height $\omega$ formalized in the language $\tau_{\omega-tr}=\cup_{n<\omega}\tau_{n-tr}$. \end{example}

-Of course, these tree examples can be continued on past height $\omega$, but we know of no results (positive or negative) on these classes in terms of the Erd\H{o}s-Rado notions (see Question \ref{w1tr-ques}).
+Of course, these tree examples can be continued on past height $\omega$, but we know of no results (positive or negative) on these classes in terms of the Erd\H{o}s-Rado notions.

 \begin{example}[Well-founded trees] $\cK^{wf-tr}$ are the well-founded trees formalized in the language $\tau_{\omega-tr}$; recall a tree is well-founded iff it contains no infinite branch.
-Well-founded trees can be identified with decreasing sequences of ordinals. \end{example}
+Given any ordinal $\alpha$, we can build a well-founded tree whose nodes are decreasing sequences of ordinals starting with $\alpha$.
+Going the other way, if $T$ is a well-founded tree, then we can relabel the nodes with ordinals such that each path is a decreasing sequence.
+Note that this relabeling can be done in many different ways and it probably disagrees with the lexicographical ordering on successors in $\tau_{\omega-tr}$. \end{example}

 \begin{example}[Convexly-ordered equivalence relations] A convexly ordered equivalence relation is $(I, <, E)$, where $E$ is an equivalence relation on $I$, $<$ is a total order, and

 $\cK^{ceq}$ is the collection of all such structures.
 These are similar to the class $\cK^{\chi-or}$ except the $\chi$ is allowed to vary.
 However, the type of, e.g., singletons in different equivalence classes is the same.
 This will make finding type homogeneous sets for colorings more difficult. \end{example}